 Available on Netflix

 If you’re a historian or if you’re simply a cinephile, Christopher Nolan’s latest masterpiece “Oppenheimer” is made for you.
-Filled with beautiful desert landscapes, fantastic shots of fire and historical references and scenes that leave you on the edge of your seat, this is the story of how physicist Robert J. Oppenheimer (Cillian Murphy) created the very first atomic bomb during World War II.
+Filled with beautiful desert landscapes, fantastic shots of fire, historical references, and scenes that leave you on the edge of your seat, this is the story of how physicist Robert J. Oppenheimer (Cillian Murphy) created the very first atomic bomb during World War II.
 A movie in stark contrast with its summertime sister “Barbie”, Oppenheimer is dark, abstract, and nuanced.
 It includes performances by many talented actors like Florence Pugh, Matt Damon, Robert Downey Jr, and Emily Blunt, portraying the supporting characters.
 This film will make you see the world differently when you exit the theater.

 Available on Apple TV